stuyvesant-cs/dwlessons/nextcs/01_inherit.md

 We can use a superclasses version of an overriden method by using the `super` keyword. e.g. `super.toString()`.

+Since a Java class only has one superclass, `super.super` is never valid.

 ???
 - print out a `PathShape` object w/o  a custom `toString`
 - put a `toString` in `PathShape`